Trump Denies Allegations Of Secret Ties, Collusion Between Campaign And Russia

 "FAKE NEWS - A TOTAL POLITICAL WITCH HUNT!" he wrote.

-Trump has scheduled a press conference for Wednesday – his first in 166 days, following a quip in which he invited Russia to hack materials related to his Democratic opponent, Hillary Clinton.
+Trump has scheduled a news conference for Wednesday — his first in 166 days, following a quip in which he invited Russia to hack materials related to his Democratic opponent, Hillary Clinton.

 NPR is not detailing the contents of the brief because it remains unverified, but it describes a concerted effort by Russian President Vladimir Putin to cultivate a relationship with Trump and his camp.
 The document, which describes information provided by Russian government and other sources, details behavior by Trump that could leave him open to blackmail, as well as alleged secret meetings between Trump aides and Russian officials called to discuss the campaign against Clinton and potential new business relationships.

 The U.S. intelligence services declined to comment on Tuesday evening.
-Members of Congress on the intelligence and armed services committees also declined to comment.
+Members of Congress on the Intelligence and Armed Services committees also declined to comment.

-The timing of the appearance of the dossier is telling – following a Senate Intelligence Committee about Russia's campaign to disrupt the 2016 presidential election and ahead of Trump's planned press conference.
-Democrats on Tuesday urged the FBI to reveal whether its conducting any investigation into the Trump camp's connections to Russia, but Comey rebuffed them.
+The timing of the appearance of the dossier is telling — following a Senate Intelligence Committee hearing Tuesday about Russia's campaign to disrupt the 2016 presidential election and ahead of Trump's planned news conference.
+Democrats on Tuesday urged the FBI to reveal whether it is conducting any investigation into the Trump camp's connections to Russia, but Comey rebuffed them.

 Separately, Minnesota Sen. Al Franken pressed Sen. Jeff Sessions, Trump's nominee to become attorney general, about what he knew of Trump's dealings with Russia.
 Sessions said he wasn't aware of any activities and couldn't respond.